 Customer Service Feedback form

-A number of Planning Act approvals will also be necessary in order for the redevelopment of the site to proceed including official plan and zoning amendments, and draft plan of subdivision/site plan approvals.
-Amendments to the town’s Official Plan and Zoning By-law will be subject to the statutory planning process and a public meeting is expected in the fall with proposed Official Plan updates by the end of 2017.
+A number of Planning Act approvals are necessary in order for the redevelopment of the site to proceed including official plan and zoning amendments, and draft plan of subdivision/site plan approvals.
+Amendments to the town’s Official Plan and Zoning By-law will be subject to the statutory planning process.

 At this meeting, Council approved the five-year review of the Parks, Recreation, Libraries Facilities Master Plan and directed staff to report back on a parks and open space strategy to address issues and opportunities for future park acquisition.